-Starch is a carbohydrate found mainly in grains in the form of polysaccharides composed of many linked glucose molecules; grains are mostly digested in the small intestine where they are broken down and absorbed as glucose (simple sugar).
-Some starches are resistant to small intestine digestion and are fermented in the large intestine; a typical analysis doesn’t differentiate between the two types.
+Traditionally, grains have always been considered the main source of energy for hard working horses.
+Starch is a carbohydrate found mostly in grains in the form of polysaccharides composed of many linked glucose molecules.
+Grains are mostly digested in the small intestine where they’re broken down and absorbed as glucose (simple sugar).
+Some starches, however, are resistant to small intestine digestion and are fermented in the large intestine.
+A typical analysis doesn’t differentiate between the two types.

 |To avoid starch overload,rapid fermention in the h/gut||<2g/kg BW/meal|

 To avoid risk of gastric ulcer syndrome